I Want To...

 Serves as the Episcopal Chaplain for the hospital.
 He graduated with a bachelor of arts degree in Biblical Languages from Lubbock Christian University in Texas, and the master of divinity degree from Yale Divinity School in New Haven, Connecticut.
 He also received a diploma in Anglican Studies from Berkeley Divinity School at Yale.
 Before assuming his pastoral duties at Johns Hopkins Hospital he served as a parish priest and a hospice chaplain.
 He is a Certified Educator Candidate, in training to educate chaplaincy students in the ACPE program.

-Serves as the Staff Assistant for the department.
+Serves as the Administrative Coordinator for the department.
 In addition to her administrative skills, she is an ordained elder with the City of Hope International Worship Center in Columbia, Maryland.
 Before coming to Johns Hopkins, she served as the Purchasing Coordinator for Owens and Minor, in Hanover, Maryland.
 She is a student at Chesapeake Bible College and instructor at Freedom Temple Bible Institute in Brooklyn, Maryland.
-She is also Director of Volunteers for the East Baltimore precinct of the Baltimore Police Department, an advocate for domestic violence and human trafficking with Samaritan Women.
+A 2018 recipient of a Johns Hopkins community service award, Linda is also Director of Volunteers for the East Baltimore precinct of the Baltimore Police Department, and an advocate for domestic violence and human trafficking with Samaritan Women.